kinow/auto-mhm-test-domains/README.md

 ## Workflow

 An Autosubmit experiment created with
-`autosubmit expid -H <YOUR_PLATFORM> -d "mHM" -min -repo https://github.com/kinow/auto-mhm-test-domains.git -branch master -conf conf/bootstrap` when run will clone this Git repository, and prepare the Docker & Singularity containers, transfer all the required data over to the chosen platform (it can be local for testing) and execute
+`autosubmit expid -H <YOUR_PLATFORM> -d "mHM" -min -repo https://github.com/kinow/auto-mhm-test-domains.git -git_branch master -conf conf/bootstrap`
+when run will clone this Git repository, and prepare the Docker & Singularity containers, transfer all the required data over to the chosen platform (it can be local for testing) and execute